In Business coach, global teamwork, intercultural teamwork

 Which brings me back to the fact that people are far too diverse to be ‘pigeonholed’, but perhaps knowing about the diversity and the influences on it helps us to deal with each other interculturally better.

 With this in mind, I hope you enjoy figuring out your cultural puzzle and wish you ‘happy intercultural teamworking’!
-Thank you for following my series and thank you for your interest.
+Thank you for following my series and for your interest.
 See you next time!

 Under the links you will find the previous articles on indulgence, individualism and collectivism, uncertainty avoidance, power distance, Hofstede, cultural misunderstandings.